lothar243/its280/W4Ch4-RAM.md

 # RAM

+Considered to be a FRU (Field Replaceable Unit)

 Random Access Memory - Any part of the memory can be accessed at any time

 Each byte has an address, and consists of 8 bits (with each bit a 1 or 0)